Daksxh/FAQ-Accordion-Card/README.md

 <p>HTML, CSS, JavaScript</p>

 ## What I learned
-- My first Frontendmentor challenge using Javascript!
+- My first Frontendmentor challenge using Angular!
 - I had difficulty getting the orange block and the woman at the computer images to position correctly.
 I used negative margins and absolute positioning.